In this article

 This treatment is available on a short- and long-term basis.
 Patients will stay at a professional medical facility throughout treatment.

 Outpatient treatment is more flexible than inpatient treatment and is typically best for those with mild cases of alcoholism.
 Patients do not live at the treatment facility; they return home at the end of the day.
-It is crucial that people attending outpatient treatment have a stable home/residential environment that is supportive of their efforts and can be alcohol-free during this period.

 In this article